Falkland, Fife: Landmarks

 Scotland's first conservation village is best known as the location of Falkland Palace, begun in 1500 by James IV, and the best example of French-influenced Renaissance architecture in Scotland.
 The palace was built to accommodate the royal court when they came to Falkland to hunt in the nearby forests; Mary, Queen of Scots, was a frequent visitor.
 The palace houses a Roman Catholic church which was used for the undertaking of mass.

 As at Holyrood Palace in Edinburgh, a fire broke out during the occupation of the buildings by Oliver Cromwell's troops in 1654.
 The fire destroyed the East Range.
 The Court never returned to Falkland Palace after 1665 and until the 19th century the village and palace were neglected.
 In the late 19th century extensive rebuilding and restoration work began.
 Today the palace and gardens are open to the public through the National Trust for Scotland.

+Falkland Parish Church was designed by William Burn and built between 1848 and 1850, replacing a previous church on the site.

 Falkland contains a number of Listed buildings, including five at Category A: